 Step 2: Tip in the ginger-garlic paste and cook for 2 minutes on medium heat.
 Add the tomatoes, pav bhaji masala, and salt and cook until the tomatoes break down.
 Add a little water if the curry becomes too dry (5 minutes).

 Step 3: Add the chopped vegetables and one cup water.
-Cancel the sauté mode pressure cook for 12 minutes.
+Cancel the sauté mode and pressure cook for 12 minutes.
 When you open the pot, the veggies should be well-cooked with some liquid.
 Like so:

 Step 4: If there is a lot of liquid, press sauté again and cook for a few minutes more, mashing the vegetables with a potato masher or the back of a wooden spoon.
 You'll find that this is very easy to do since the veggies are very soft and well-cooked (5 minutes).